bleroy/3d-junkyard/Decent1200/readme.md

 ![Decent 1200 aluminum plate](./Media/Decent1200-plate.png)

-There's also a printed plate to help with the alignment of console keys (to be made available shortly).
+There's also [a printed plate](./Adapters/ConsoleKeyKeyPads.stl) to help with the alignment of vintage console keys if you go for the difficult choice of using vintage console keys (which again I really don't recommend).
+There's [a separate plate for reset](./Adapters/ResetKeyPad.stl).
+The console keys in this case use smaller standard tactile switches instead of mechanical switches and are mounted on [printed stems](./Adapters/ConsoleKeyAdapter1200-x12.stl).

 ### Connectors